CaoAssignments/guides/cse11-java-setup.md

 1. Choose the `x64 Installer`
     <img width="1375" height="187" alt="image" src="https://github.com/user-attachments/assets/9c7dbaae-2768-48a6-9805-6e8df5a2ef4f" />

 2. It will prompt you to create an Oracle account.
-Create one, log in, and download the executable.

-3. If you receive a password validation error even though your passwords match, try creating the account in an Incognito/Private/InPrivate window.
+Create one, and log in.
+If you receive a password validation error even though your passwords match, try creating the account in an Incognito/Private/InPrivate window.
     <img width="918" height="202" alt="image" src="https://github.com/user-attachments/assets/e3e17fb2-0307-4937-9ecf-0fb2053e5f1f" />

+3. Download the executable (you can place the executable called `jdk-11.0.30_windows-x64_bin.exe` anywhere you want; I usually leave it in the default `Downloads` folder).

-4. Run the executable that you just downloaded and follow through the setup wizard
+4. Run the executable that you just downloaded (by **double-clicking it**) and follow through the setup wizard
     <img width="497" height="377" alt="image" src="https://github.com/user-attachments/assets/0f500e81-6cb8-4a4e-8080-a5b545494fc7" />

 5. Install it in the default directory.